 The deeper sunk costs are invisible —

-People who’ve never been in a genuinely toxic relationship say “just leave” the way people who’ve never had depression say “just be happy.”
-It reveals a complete misunderstanding of what’s actually happening.
+People who have never been in a genuinely toxic relationship say “just leave” the way people who have never experienced depression say “just be happy.”
+It reveals a complete misunderstanding of what’s actually happening neurologically and psychologically.

 Every time someone returns, they gather information.
 They test their own perception.
 They experience the cycle again with slightly more awareness than before.
 The returns feel like failure from the outside.
 From the inside they’re often the painful education that eventually makes permanent departure possible.